12 meeting types / time-blocked / no sign-up

 Updates

 Each person shares in 60 to 90 seconds.
 No discussion during updates.
 Use a visible timer.
-Teams enforcing the no-discussion-during-updates rule complete updates 40% faster (Fellow.app data).
+Enforcing the no-discussion-during-updates rule gets the round done far faster.

 0:15